Brad Pitt: Breakthrough (1994–1998)

 In 1995, Pitt starred alongside Morgan Freeman, Gwyneth Paltrow, and Kevin Spacey in the crime thriller Seven, playing a detective on the trail of a serial killer who preys on people he considers guilty of the Seven Deadly Sins.
 Pitt called it a great movie and declared the part would expand his acting horizons.
 He expressed his intent to move on from "this 'pretty boy' thing [...] and play someone with flaws."
 His performance was critically well received, with Variety saying that it was screen acting at its best, further remarking on Pitt's ability to turn in a "determined, energetic, creditable job" as the detective.
 Seven earned $327 million at the international box office.
 Following the success of Seven, Pitt played psychotic anarchist Jeffrey Goines in Terry Gilliam's 1995 science fiction film 12 Monkeys.
 The movie received predominantly positive reviews, with Pitt praised in particular.
 Janet Maslin of The New York Times called Twelve Monkeys "fierce and disturbing" and remarked on Pitt's "startlingly frenzied performance", concluding that he "electrifies Jeffrey with a weird magnetism that becomes important later in the film."
 He won a Golden Globe Award for Best Supporting Actor for the film and received his first Academy Award nomination for Best Supporting Actor.

 The following year, he appeared in the legal drama Sleepers (1996), based on Lorenzo Carcaterra's novel of the same name.
 The film received mixed reviews.
 In the 1997 film The Devil's Own Pitt starred, opposite Harrison Ford, as Irish Republican Army terrorist Rory Devany, a role for which he was required to learn an Irish accent.
 Critical opinion was divided on his accent; "Pitt finds the right tone of moral ambiguity, but at times his Irish brogue is too convincing – it's hard to understand what he's saying", wrote the San Francisco Chronicle.
 The Charleston Gazette opined that it had favored Pitt's accent over the movie.
-The Devil's Own grossed $140 million worldwide, but was a critical failure.
+The Devil's Own grossed $140 million worldwide.

 Later that year, he led as Austrian mountaineer Heinrich Harrer in the Jean-Jacques Annaud film Seven Years in Tibet.
 Pitt trained for months for the role, which demanded significant mountain climbing and trekking practice, including rock climbing in California and the European Alps with his co-star David Thewlis.
 Pitt had the lead role in 1998's fantasy romance film Meet Joe Black.
 He portrayed a personification of death inhabiting the body of a young man to learn what it is like to be human.
 The film received mixed reviews, and many were critical of Pitt's performance.
 According to Mick LaSalle of the San Francisco Chronicle, Pitt was unable to "make an audience believe that he knows all the mysteries of death and eternity."
 Roger Ebert remarked, "Pitt is a fine actor, but this performance is a miscalculation."